Execute Shell Commands

 python3 -c "import json; print(json.dumps({'status': 'ok'}))"See also

-Section titled “See also”- Computers — session lifecycle and browser/desktop actions
+Section titled “See also”- Computers — computer lifecycle and actions

-- Automate a browser — combine shell commands with browser interactions
+- Operate a computer — combine shell commands with desktop interactions